iexbase/iex-wallet/README.md

 - Easy spending proposal flow for shared wallets and group payments
 - Device-based security: all private keys are stored locally, not in the cloud
 - Support for TRON testnet wallets
-- Support for over 150 currency pricing options and unit denomination in TRX
+- Support for over 50 currency pricing options and unit denomination in TRX
 - Mnemonic (BIP39) support for wallet backups
 - Customizable wallet naming and background colors
+- Current market value, along with weekly movements.
 - Multiple languages supported

 ## Testing in a Browser